Jon Seal

 (a) Molecular ecology of symbioses.
 The main question here is: what are the coevolutionary patterns in specificity among hosts and symbionts?
 While there has been much work examining the coevolutionary biology of fungus-gardening ants over the last few decades, we lack an understanding of host symbiont relationships between ant hosts and fungal symbionts at the population level.
 To this end, my group and I have been examining the molecular ecology of species found in North America using traditional Sanger markers (Seal et al, 2015, Luiso et al 2020) and genomic markers: microsatellites (Matthews et al 2020, 2021) and single nucleotide polymorphisms (SNPs) (Beigel et al (2021).
 The diversity of fungal lineages in North America is actually quite high, even though North America is the northern range limit, the diversity is nearly as high as in tropical latitudes (Luiso et al 2020).
 Interestingly, examination of SNPs of ants and fungi indicate 1:1 coevolution; as a result, we think that models of diffuse coevolution might be poorly applied to the fungus-gardening ant symbiosis (Beigel et al 2021), generally.
 Moreover, female ants do not disperse as far as males; since the fungus is transmitted vertically by females, it is possible that the expansion rate of fungi is also likely constrained (Matthews et al 2021), though this hypothesis will need to be tested by fungal genomic markers.
 Lastly, even though the symbiosis is characterized by vertical transmission of ants and fungus, only the bacterial microbiome of the ants appears to be affected by codispersal; whereas bacteria associated with the fungus appears to have a strong horizontal (environmental) component (Allert et al, 2017).
 Future work will involve integrating these findings on a larger scale, such as how sex biased dispersal impacts expansion rates of ants, fungus and bacterial associates.

 (b) Mechanisms of symbiotic homeostasis.
 The question here is: what are the organismal properties that are driving the evolutionary pattern?
 The broad goal of this theme is to identify, via experimentation (cross-fostering experiments), the mechanisms critical for the maintenance of symbiotic homeostasis at ecological and evolutionary scales.
 In my opinion, publications in this area of research have been my most important contributions and have largely been responsible for my success at obtaining funds from NSF (Seal and Tschinkel 2007ac, 2008, Seal and Mueller 2014, Seal et al 2014 and DeMilto et al 2017).
 In these papers I have developed six US fungus-gardening ant species as experimental systems in both laboratory and field settings.
 I have found that these six species fall into three main response categories when forced to grow different species of fungi.
-This implies that the stability of naturally-occuring host-symbiont combinations reflect an interaction, if not a co-evolutionary process that permits the host-symbiont combination to fail or succeed.
+This implies that the stability of naturally-occurring host-symbiont combinations reflect an interaction, if not a co-evolutionary process that permits the host-symbiont combination to fail or succeed.
 Some fail immediately, some sustain growth for several weeks or months before undergoing irrevocable declines (Seal et al 2014a,b), while others remain stable for 5 years or more (Seal et al (2014).
 Because the gardens of unstable combinations became invaded by weedy, pathogenic species, one hypothesis is that that ant and/or fungal microbiomes have a role in stabilizing ant-fungal specificity over ecological and evolutionary time scales (Seal et al 2014).

 (c) Ecological Impacts of Symbioses.
 The main question here is: what is the ecological and evolutionary consequence of the interaction among ants and their symbionts?Without question many symbioses shape and influence their environments (e.g., coral reefs, forests, etc.).
 This research thread investigates how ants influence the microbial communities, soil organic carbon and ultimately the formation of soils of the southeastern coastal plain of the US (e.g., (Seal and Tschinkel 2006, 2010, Tschinkel and Seal 2016).
 This is a collaborative project involving research groups in Florida and Yale.